fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 ## Prerequisites

 * Vonage Developer Account.
 To use AI Studio you'll need a Vonage Developer Account.
 Details to get started just below.
-* Airtable Account - sign up here﻿We'll be using Airtable as our backend database.
+* Airtable Account - sign up [here﻿](https://airtable.com/signup).
+We'll be using Airtable as our backend database.
-* Postman Account - sign up[here](https://identity.getpostman.com/signup).
+* Postman Account - sign up [here](https://identity.getpostman.com/signup).
 We'll be using Postman to send requests in the advanced section of this tutorial.
 * Optional: Miro Account - sign up [here](https://miro.com/signup/).
 I use Miro to mockup my AI Studio agents.
 More information about this below.

 <sign-up></sign-up>